andfaulkner/pad-comments-sublime/README.md

 Limitations
 -----------
+###Limitations of Pad: centre pad line or selection with * character
+* no syntax-specific settings (e.g. different formatting in Ruby files vs JS files)
+    * WIP: in future it will adapt to syntax, allowing placement of different comment headers in different language files
+* No custom multi-line headers (i.e. lines inserted above and/or below the selection with characters inserted to produce a large, obvious divider in the code)
+* No elimination of left or right-side padding
+* Left and right edge characters still get inserted around text on lines that are already past the column limit

+###Limitations of Pad: Add Padding to Line or Selection
 * Padding only works for one region of text per line.
 * Multi-line selection padding does not work properly.
   * Workaround: Use multiple cursors / multiple single-line selections to pad